View Doris Berg's Obituary on bradfordera.com and share memories

 |

+Surviving are three sons, Michael (Jean) Berg of Covington, Ky., Dennis Berg of Eldred, and Eric Berg of Radford, Va.; a daughter, Sharon Hodgdon of Bradford; thirteen grandchildren and seventeen great-grandchildren; as well as a sister, Kathryn Spotts of Eldred.

+In addition to her husband of fifty-nine years, she was preceded in death by her son, Carl H. Berg III on June 14, 2014, and three siblings, Sanford, Joseph and Joyce Card.

 Friends may call on Friday (Nov.
-1st, 2019) at the First Church of God, Eldred from 2 to 3 p.m., at which time funeral services will be held with the Rev. Jim Kazimer, pastor of the church, officiating.
+1st, 2019) at the 1st Church of God, Eldred, where visitation will be held from 2 to 3 p.m.
+Funeral services will be held at 3 p.m. with the Rev. Jim Kazimer, pastor of the church, officiating.
+Burial will be in Lamphier Cemetery, Eldred.

+Memorial contributions may be made to the 1st Church of God, Eldred or to .

-Arrangements are incomplete and under the direction of the Frame Funeral Home, Eldred.
+Arrangements are under the direction of the Frame Funeral Home, Eldred.
+Online condolences may be made at www.framefuneralhome.com.